You are here

 Approximately 90% of all reported cases to the CDC originated from New York, Connecticut, New Jersey, Rhode Island, Minnesota, and Wisconsin.
 The frequency of reported cases is highest among males and individuals over 40 years of age with a peak in cases occurring in June and July.

 If you find a tick attached to you and are concerned that it may be a blacklegged tick, the Michigan Department of Health and Human Services provides a free "Tick Identification Kit."
 Contact your local health department for information about obtaining a submission kit.
-If a kit is not available, additional information regarding the tick submission process can be found here.
+If a kit is not available, see additional information regarding the tick submission process.